dgc-cgn/CAS-Digital-Trust/README.md

 For more details please go to the [Assessment Schemes Page](./scheme/profiles/profiles-overview.md)

-## Certification Focus/Specialization
+## Focus/Specialization

 Focus/Specialization, in addition to a sub-scope allows for a narrower focus on a specific area of conformity assessment that requires a detailed and specialized assessment of a targeted area of management, capability, product or process.
-Depending on the nature of the specialization, it may or may not be part of a certification scope or certification sub-scope.
+Depending on the nature of the specialization, it may or may not be part of a main scope or sub-scope.

 ## Assessment Class Level